jordan4ibanez/tinygltf/README.md

 ## Change Log:

-v1.0.3: Removed bloat, updated DDOC.
+v1.0.4: Removed bloat, overhauled DDOC.

+v1.0.3: Tested something in DDOC on dub.

 v1.0.2: Fixed it not being a module.
 (Thanks Adam!)